 If you’re in need some hard core relaxation after skiing or snowboarding, try the local spas.
 You’ll find the 9380’ Elevation Hotel Spa and Wildflower Spa at the Grand Lodge offer everything you could want in an après-ski spa experience and a massage is the perfect way to unwind after a day on the slopes.

 If you’re craving a good local après-ski beer, head to the Avalanche Bar & Grill located at the base area.
 They also serve specialty pizzas, nachos, and a chill vibe.

 The closest airport to Crested Butte is the Gunnison-Crested Butte Regional Airport.
-It’s serviced by direct flights on United Airlines from Denver and Houston.
+It’s serviced by direct flights on United Airlines from Denver and Houston and American Airlines from Dallas.
 Alpine Express is a service that provides door-to-door shuttle service from the Gunnison Airport to Crested Butte.
 There’s no need for a car once you get there because everything is in walking distance.